Archive for the 'Journal Writing' Category

 Gradually I gained Jennifer’s confidence and she began trying to say more words.
 It took every ounce of patience I had.
 Her speech never became perfect but it was enough to give her a start.
 Over the next 20 months (I had most of the struggling students for a second year) Jennifer made amazing progress.
 At first she could only speak a word or two that she wanted to write in her journal.
 I would actually have to write the words for her in her book and she would trace over them.
 Then it became phrases and finally whole sentences.
 Her reading began to improve, her spelling improved, her speaking improved and her confidence soared.

 Jennifer and her family moved to another town towards the end of the second year in my class.
 Just before she left Jennifer wrote a journal entry about an event in her family.
 She wrote, without any help, a whole page.
 That was her Everest – and she scaled it.
 But wait – there’s more!
-Not only did she write that unassisted, it was in beautiful handwriting, with only three or four small spellings errors.
+Not only did she write that unassisted, it was in beautiful handwriting, with only three or four small spelling errors.
 It was correctly punctuated with sentence structures that would put to shame some blog entries I have read.

 Is that all?
 No – she then asked to read her writing aloud using a microphone at a school assembly!
 And she did it!